-Follow the instructions on the following pages to create these last pieces, and then look at the NxLeveL\ Business Plan Outline to see how they fit into your completed plan.
+Follow the instructions on the following pages to create these last pieces, and then look at the NxLeveL\ Business Plan Outline to see where they fit in the completed plan.

 EXECUTIVE SUMMARY WORKSHEET

 After you finish the other sections of your plan, take the best two or three details from each section to create a summary.
 The key to creating a good summary is to write it with your audience in mind.
 If your plan is going to a banker, your summary should address a banker's concerns.